 The entire Jenner-Kardashian clan has been exceptionally supportive of Caitlyn, although Cait and Khloe had a bit of a rough go of it for a little while.

-Still, Kendall and her dad remain remarkably close and Caitlyn is the 20-year-old’s biggest cheerleader to date.
+Still, Kendall and her dad remain remarkably close and Caitlyn is the model’s biggest cheerleader to date.